 EDLD 614 School and Community Relations (3)

-EDLD 620 School Law and Public Policy (3)
+EDLD 620 School Law, Public Policy and the Principal (3)

 EDSU 700 Functions of Supervision (3)

 EDLD 799 Applied Practicum (3)

 *Leadership Seminars (1) offered each spring semester.
 Maximum of 3.

 Students who have successfully completed the required EDLD core courses are eligible to schedule the portfolio review.
 Students who fail the portfolio review on their first attempt will be given an additional opportunity to achieve a satisfactory result.